nKashev/web-editor/README.md

-# web-editor
+# Web editor
-All-purpose, easy to use WYSIWYG editor.
+All-purpose, easy to use "what you see is what you get" editor with elegance.
+Froala editor makes web editing easier, more powerful, and more enjoyable with every single click.